Equal-Pay Contracts

-To prove \Cref{thm:pof_xos}, we propose a two-stage bucketing procedure described in \Cref{alg:pof_xos}.
+To prove Theorem~\ref{thm:pof_xos}, we propose a two-stage bucketing procedure described in Algorithm~\ref{alg:pof_xos}.
 First, we examine whether a single large agent (whose payment under $\constar$ is greater that $1/2$) can achieve a good approximation by itself.
-Otherwise, we find a good subset of the other (small) agents via a bucketing procedure and the scaling-for-existence lemma (\Cref{lem:scaling_for_exist}).
-In \Cref{subsec:pof_xos_large_agent} we analyze the large agent case, which uses tools from \cite{multimulti}.
-In \Cref{subsec:pof_xos_small_agents} we analyze our bucketing procedure and conclude with the correctness of \Cref{thm:pof_xos}.
+Otherwise, we find a good subset of the other (small) agents via a bucketing procedure and the scaling-for-existence lemma (Lemma~\ref{lem:scaling_for_exist}).
+In Section~\ref{subsec:pof_xos_large_agent} we analyze the large agent case, which uses tools from \cite{multimulti}.
+In Section~\ref{subsec:pof_xos_small_agents} we analyze our bucketing procedure and conclude with the correctness of Theorem~\ref{thm:pof_xos}.